Set-Conditional Set Generation for Particle Physics: Dataset

 \subsection{Tracking emulation and smearing}

-Each of the charged particles in the generated truth event is assumed to be generated at the origin.
-The trajectory of the charged particle through the inner detector, i.e. track, is parameterized by five perigee parameters which are called $a_0$, $z_0$, $q/p$, $\theta$, $\phi$.
-Here $q$ and $p$ are the charge and magnitude of the three-momentum of the associated particle. $\theta$ and $\phi$ parameterise the unit vector along the momentum direction. $a_0$ and $z_0$ are associated with the track curvature.
+Each charged particle in the generated truth event is assumed to be generated at the origin.
+The trajectory of the charged particle through the inner detector, i.e., track, is parameterized by five perigee parameters called $d_0$, $z_0$, $q/p$, $\theta$, $\phi$.
+Here $q$ and $p$ are the charge and magnitude of the three-momentum of the associated particle. $\theta$ and $\phi$ parameterize the unit vector along the momentum direction. $d_0$ and $z_0$ are associated with the track curvature.
 The effect of reconstruction of charged particles is emulated by smearing the $q/p$, $\theta$, and $\phi$ values of their associated track.
 Each is independently varied by a Gaussian resolution model with width dependent on the transverse momentum of the charged particle.
+No particle-particle correlations and no correlations of track parameter uncertainties are considered.
 Additionally, a deterministic model is used to introduce tracking inefficiency.
 Charged particles are dropped if they were produced far from the beamline in terms of transverse radius R (R > 75 mm for $|\eta|<1.5$ and R > 250 mm otherwise).
 This results in an efficiency of $95.3\pm0.8\,\%$ over the combined training, validation, and test dataset.
+This accounts for the difference between the cardinalities of the truth and target sets.